AdrianaMoralesQ/link-monstera/README.md

 Visitors cannot edit or post links unless they create an account on Link Monstera.

 ## Objective 🏔️
-I like clones - cloning takes the pressure off of creating a new app and it allows me to practice what I know and learn new coding skills.
+I like clones - cloning takes the pressure off of creating a new app and it allows me to practice what I know while I learn new coding skills.
-Clones also prevent me from spending too much designing the appearance of my application and allows me to focus on its functionality.
+Clones also prevent me from spending too much designing the appearance of my application, allowing me to focus on functionality instead.

 tldr:
 * Used Supabase as a database and for authentication